JeromyIrvine/screeps-pub/readme.md

 - [ ] Advanced tower logic: repair and heal **don't let towers repair ramparts until they've been maxed by workers**
 - [ ] **With link harvester in place, other creeps should not work that source.**
 - [ ] Haulers should only unload from the link when it has >= 100, for efficiency.
+- [ ] All workers should scavenge nearby drops when looking for energy.
+RH code can be generalized.

 ## Roles